 Supporting the NHS, upskilling leisure staff to deliver a comprehensive health check

 Simon Alford, Senior Lecturer in Preventative Medicine, University of Central Lancashire

-Given the pressure put on public health with increasing health inequalities and overstretched services, the session aims to explore the potential for the leisure industry to work with health commissioners to offer services to the necessary professional standards.
+Given the pressure put on public health with increasing health inequalities and overstretched services, the session to explored the potential for the leisure industry to work with health commissioners to offer services to the necessary professional standards.

 We were BORN TO MOVE